JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 ### 2.6 Refrain from Using Internal Classes

-As a general remark, the use of internal classes is strongly discouraged (i.e. classes ending with `Impl` in their name, located under `impl` package, or included in <path>*-impl.jar</path>).
+As a general remark, the use of implementation classes is strongly discouraged (i.e. classes ending with `Impl` in their name, located under `impl` package, or included in <path>*-impl.jar</path>).

-Also, API annotated with [`org.jetbrains.annotations.ApiStatus.Internal`](https://github.com/JetBrains/java-annotations/blob/master/common/src/main/java/org/jetbrains/annotations/ApiStatus.java) should not be used, see [](api_internal.md) for more details and replacements.
+Also, API annotated with [`org.jetbrains.annotations.ApiStatus.Internal`](https://github.com/JetBrains/java-annotations/blob/master/common/src/main/java/org/jetbrains/annotations/ApiStatus.java) must not be used, see [](api_internal.md) for more details and replacements.

 ## 3 Tools and References